Last updated on November 12, 2025

 Legacy is much harder to play these days since Magic has become much more popular and the supply of its best cards is so scarce.
 The easiest way to play Legacy right now is through Magic Online, though many LGSes support the format if local interest in it is high enough.

-A lot of the cards that make Legacy ridiculously expensive in paper Magic are much cheaper to buy on MTGO.
-Force of Will, one of Legacy’s most impactful cards, is about $100 a copy while the digital versions are around the $30 mark.
+A lot of the rare cards that make Legacy ridiculously expensive in paper Magic are much cheaper to buy on MTGO.
+Force of Will, one of Legacyโ€™s most impactful cards, is about $55 a copy while the digital versions are around the $20 mark.

 Competitive Legacy and Events

 2018 saw the highest-level Legacy format event for a long time with the 25th anniversary Pro Tour.
-This Pro Tour was team constructed, with each team of three requiring a Legacy player.
+This Pro Tour was Team Constructed, with each team of three requiring a Legacy player.
 It even showcased some fresh innovation in the format with Josh Utter-Leyton pioneering a Dimir Death's Shadow deck that helped get him and his team all the way to the final.
 I then took that same deck and won the UK Legacy Nationals for that year, just as a quick side brag.

 Format Characteristics and Defining Cards